Rainy Day Readers at St. Paul's Church

 Current Book Selection

-The book is available at the Library, at Levin & Co, as well as Amazon in all formats.
-Our next meeting will be on Tuesday, Nov 4th at 7:00 pm.
-If you would like to host please let us know and we recommend you get an early start on this one!
+Our next meeting will be on Tuesday, August 4th at 7:00 pm.
+If you would like to host please let us know!

 Books We've Enjoyed